Phlank/low-pressure-zone/DEVELOPMENT.md

     1. Free for open-source use.
     2. Cross-platform, formatting and cleanup profiles will be applied uniformly between development environments.
     3. Handles both server and client code extremely well.
+6. [FFMpeg](https://www.ffmpeg.org/) is used for transcoding and altering files uploaded for prerecorded timeslots.
+   This isn't a must-have if the feature you are working on doesn't deal with uploading prerecorded sets.
+Ensure that the binaries directory is included in your PATH.

 ## Setup steps